Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 What Author Entity Optimization Actually Means

 The difference matters because Knowledge Graph entities carry weighted trust signals.
 A byline is static text; an entity is a node with relationships.
 Google evaluates whether your author entity links to a real person with an established track record, relevant expertise markers, and consistent entity salience signals across the web.
+(I audited a B2B publisher last spring whose lead writer had four LinkedIn profiles, two ORCID IDs, and zero Wikidata items, the Knowledge Graph saw four candidate entities and merged none of them.)
 This includes external profiles, co-authorship patterns, citations, and topical authority demonstrated through previous work.

 The Four On-Page Signals Google Uses to Identify Author Entities